How do I know I'll get quality editors?

 it's secure and we never see your information.

-We encourage you to pay a fair market rate for your bounty.
+We encourage you to pay a fair market rate for your budget.
 Depending on how

-Can I change the bounty amount I posted?
+Can I change the budget amount I posted?

-You can't reduce the bounty (editors are people too, after all)
+You can't reduce the budget (editors are people too, after all)

 but you are free to boost the amount at any time.
 Boosting